Preparing for Surgery

 - Wear loose, comfortable clothing

 - You must have a responsible adult who can drive you home from the Center after your procedure.
 If transportation is an issue, please call the Center at least 2 business days prior to your surgery date at 302-777-4800.
-For a nominal fee of $20 we can arrange for your transportation to and from the facility.

 - Please make arrangements to have a responsible adult care for you the first 24 hours after your procedure.
 If you are having general anesthesia, it may be canceled if you do not have a responsible adult to care for you.